 All of us will grieve in some way.
 Not all of us will lose our child or children, but all of us will have grief in our life and so if we can learn about it and know how to face it and it’s an important topic.

-Subscribe & Review in iTunes
+Subscribe & Review on Apple Podcast

 Have you subscribed to the Real Happy Mom podcast?
 If not, I’m encouraging you to do it today.

 I would be so happy and grateful if you left me a review on iTunes too.
 Reviews help iTunes to know that this is a podcast for other moms so that other moms can find this podcast.
-Plus, it really makes my day to read the reviews.
+Plus, it makes my day to read the reviews.

 Don’t have iTunes?
 You can subscribe to the podcast Google Podcast, Anchor, Spotify, Breaker, Castbox, Overcast, RadioPublic, and Stitcher.